Vision

 2Premium lenses may cost more.

 3Vision benefits are for standard progressives.
-Enhanced progressives may cost more and will vary by insurance carrier.
+Enhanced progressives may cost more and will vary by provider.

 Your cost of coverage (“premiums”) are deducted from your paycheck before taxes are added.
 You can pay your deductible and coinsurance by: